puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 In this first part, follow along to learn how to:

-* Install a small proof-of-concept deployment
+* Create a small proof-of-concept deployment
-* Add nodes to your deployment
 * Examine and control nodes in real time with live management
 * Install a PE-supported Puppet module
 * Apply Puppet classes to nodes using the console